It contains the intelligence generated by shoppers when they interact with a retailer, with its product and through any of its channels.

 Taste Profiles of fashion shoppers include the summary of 5 drivers: what products the shopper tends to like; what occasion she dresses for; what influences drive her purchases, if any; what brands she has in her closet (which can be captured with digital closets); and finally, wether the shopper is likely to buy trends or not.

-Watch videos of the 4 best examples of omnichannel ecommerce personalization for fashion retail.
-Each of these real ecommerce examples have been built on top of the taste profiles of shoppers, so the experience is personalized to each of them.
+Watch the 4 best examples of Omnichannel Personalization examples in Retail in fashion retail.
+Each of these Omnichannel Personalization examples is a real example, and have been built on top of the taste profiles of shoppers.
+As a result, the experience is personalized to each of them.

-Once you have the closet of your customer (see the Digital Closet below), the jump into her bedroom is a natural step.
+Once you have the closet of your shoppers, then jump into her bedroom is a natural step.
 We’ve built a voice controlled automated fashion stylist, that will help your customers with their daily outfits.
 We can program the stylist to display your collection, so she can browse your catalogue while deciding what to wear.
 This devices will introduce your retail in your customer bedroom.
 We believe it is the Future of Fashion Retail and ecommerce.
-If you want to learn about how to grow an Amazon Alexa Skill, please read The Guide to Alexa Skills SEO – Amazon Alexa Skills Store Optimization.
+If you want to learn about how to grow an Amazon Alexa Skill, please read The Guide to Alexa SEO.

 2. In-Store Outfit Recommender.
-2nd of the 4 Best Examples of Omnichannel eCommerce Personalization in Fashion Retail
+2nd of the 4 Best Omnichannel Personalization examples in Retail

 The omnichannel experience can reach also your store.
 Your customer can scan a QR code, and automatically receive ideas to combine the items is planning to buy.
 And also ideas in real time to create complete looks with garments in your store.